-While there are no certifications in chemotherapy that can be earned entirely online, pharmacy technicians can earn certification, and registered nurses can receive training, by completing courses and passing a comprehensive examination.
+While there are no certifications in chemotherapy that can be earned entirely online, pharmacy technicians with education or experience with aseptic techniques can earn certification, and registered nurses (RNs) can receive training by completing courses and passing a comprehensive examination.
 They may have to travel to take short courses, attend seminars and take an examination.

 Pharmacy technicians who have education or experience in hazardous drugs can apply for certification from the National Pharmacy Technician Association (NPTA).
-They can complete their training at home, but they must attend a seminar in Texas and pass an examination.
+They can complete their training at home, but they must attend a seminar in-person and pass an examination.

 Registered nurses (RNs) can take courses in chemotherapy and biotherapy from the Association of Pediatric Hematology/Oncology Nurses (APHON) and the Oncology Nursing Society (ONS).
 These courses are taught during two-day seminars that are held in various locations around the U.S. Successfully completing one of these programs will give the nurse a provider card and credits towards oncology nursing certification.
 Nurses must take new courses periodically to keep up with new technologies and treatments, and these courses are offered online.

 Oncology Nursing Certification Corporation (ONCC) offers the Oncology Certified Nurse (OCN) certification to RNs who meet training and experience requirements for working with cancer patients.
 They also must pass an exam.
 This certification must be renewed every four years.

 Chemotherapy Certification for Pharmacy Technicians

 The NPTA has developed a chemotherapy certification course specifically designed for pharmacy technicians.
 Students must have education or experience with aseptic technique for sterile drug products prior to enrolling in the program.
 The course includes home-based learning topics, most involving various safety precautions utilized in the handling and management of hazardous drugs.